mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

     "Cold start durations per deployment method for JavaScript functions" true >}}

-It turns out that No Zip is faster than Local Zip which is faster than External Zip, but the differences are not dramatic.
+It looks like Local Zip is currently the fastest method, but the differences are not dramatic.